jamulussoftware/jamulus/src/res/homepage/manual.md

 In the audio mixer frame, a fader is shown for each connected client at the server (including yourself).
 The faders allow you to adjust the level of what you hear without affecting what others hear.

-The VU meter shows the input level at the server - that is, what you are sending.
+The VU meter shows the input level at the server - that is, the sound you are sending.
-If you have set your Audio Channel to Stereo or Steroe Out in your Settings, you will also see a pan control.
+If you have set your Audio Channel to Stereo or Stereo Out in your Settings, you will also see a pan control.

 Using the Mute button prevents the indicated channel being heard in your local mix.
-Note that you will continue to see the level indicators moving if sound from the muted musician is reaching the server.
+Note that you will continue to see their VU meters moving if sound from the muted musician is reaching the server.
+Your fader position is also unaffected.

 The Solo button allows you to hear one or more musicians on their own.
 Those not soloed will be muted.